louismerlin/solved/src/03_crack.md

 A     means there is a A here
-[XYZ] means that either X, Y or Z is in this spot [W-Z] means that one letter from W to Z is in this spot {5}   means there are 5 occurences of the previous item .     means there can be any one character in this spot
+[XYZ] means that either X, Y or Z is in this spot [W-Z] means that one letter from W to Z is in this spot {5}   means there are 5 occurrences of the previous item .     means there can be any one character in this spot
 *     means the previous item is repeated 0 or more times
 +     means the previous item is repeated one or more times